 - Nursing home care

-Specifically, the treatments listed above can prove beneficial in helping you offset the cost of your drug addiction and abuse intervention particularly if you are enrolled at a specialized psychiatric hospital or general hospital as an inpatient.
+Specifically, the services shown above can prove useful in helping you offset the cost of your drug and alcohol addiction and abuse intervention particularly if you are enrolled at a specialized psychiatric hospital or general hospital as an inpatient.

 Drug Rehab Programs That Accept Medicare by State